 She enjoys gardening, yoga, hiking, and exploring the endless beauty of the New England seacoast where she lives on the South Shore of Massachusetts.

-B.A. in International Studies and Communication from Elon University
+B.A. in English and Creative Writing from Waldorf University

 C.A.G.S. in Composition and Rhetoric from University of New Hampshire

 B.A. in English from the University of Rhode Island

 Mary founded Instructional Solutions in 1998 and is an internationally recognized business writing trainer and executive writing coach with two decades of experience helping thousands of individuals and businesses master the strategic skill of business writing.
 She excels at designing customized business writing training programs to maximize productivity, advance business objectives, and convey complex information.